erikjan22/Scalable-Slack-cluster/README.md

 # Introduction

-This git repo provides an automated way of setting up, upscaling, downscaling and completely removing a Spark cluster using the Azure cloud provider.
+This git repository provides an automated way of setting up, upscaling, downscaling and completely removing a Spark cluster using the Azure cloud provider.
 This project was inspired by a group project I created with fellow students at Uppsala University (see sources below) using the SNIC Science Cloud.
 However, due to the unrealibility of the code in performing as desired, I decided to start a new projects from scratch.

 I cannot guarentee the code will function using virutal machines started from something else than __Ubuntu 16.04__ images